Iulius Iancu: The Princess of Harduf

 The Princess of Harduf is a book about survival and understanding, about hope and loss.
-It is about the journey made by Dr. Iulius Iancu and his wife Rita, shoulder to shoulder through life and ultimately stoically facing her Alzheimer together.
+It is about the journey made by Iancu and his wife Rita, shoulder to shoulder through life and ultimately stoically facing her Alzheimer together.
 The volume is written with immense compassion from the point of view of the doctor and with the deep love of the husband, protector of a vulnerable wife.
 Mixing the diary format with the documentary notes, The Princess of Harduf is written in the first person with the energy of despair at a crescendo pace.
 It tells the real story of Rita's becoming swamped by Alzheimer and plunging into her own reality with space for one person only, with family and friends locked outside.
 The narrative reveals how Rita's reality has gradually been stripped away.
-Dr. Iulius Iancu narrates about his wife's transformation and descent into darkness, from the unnoticed building up of the symptoms and to the obvious.
+Iancu narrates about his wife's transformation and descent into darkness, from the unnoticed building up of the symptoms and to the obvious.
 The emphasis is on the way members of the family and paid help assist Rita.
 Domestic detail mixes with medical detail.
 Rita's ongoing transformation is followed by sequences of precise medical notes combined with the deepest emotions.
 The Princess of Harduf is deeply touching as it captures the ability of the human spirit to overcome momentous difficulties.